Meshel98/Meshel98/README.md

 - 💬 Ask me about **React or Java**

-- 📫 How to reach me **Call me on Phone number that i have provided**
+- 📫  to reach me **Call me on Phone number that i have provided in my CV**

 <p align="left">